-VII.
-"Other Costs" must be defined, Cost transfers must be defined and supported
+Must be defined, cost transfers must be defined and supported.

 VIII.
 Special Requirements

-- For Direct Federal Assistance MAs, the OFA must indicate the date, time, and location where the work was actually performed.
-This is necessary for proper billing of the state cost share associated with DFA MAs
+For Direct Federal Assistance Mission Assignments, the federal agency must indicate the date, time, and location where the work was performed.
+This is necessary for proper billing of the state cost share associated with assignments.

-- *Regular labor of permanent federal agency personnel and overhead costs are not eligible for reimbursement except when costs incurred would normally be paid from a trust, revolving, or other fund whose reimbursement is required by law.
-The Financial Manager of the agency requesting reimbursement for these costs must provide written certification with the bill, stating that costs would normally be paid from a trust, revolving, or other fund whose reimbursement is required by law.
+*Regular labor of permanent federal agency personnel and overhead costs are not eligible for reimbursement except when costs incurred would normally be paid from a trust, revolving, or other fund whose reimbursement is required by law.
+The financial manager of the requesting agency for reimbursement costs must provide written certification with the bill, stating that costs would normally be paid from a trust, revolving, or other fund whose reimbursement is required by law.

 IX.
 Billing Instructions

-- Reimbursement requests can be forwarded to FEMA monthly, regardless of the bill amount
+- Reimbursement requests can be forwarded to FEMA monthly, regardless of the amount.

 - For additional, specific billing information contact David Williams of the FFC at (540) 504-1774.

-- Source documents should be retained for 6 years and 3 months after final payment
+- Source documents should be retained for six years and three months after final payment.